Jiatao7/AI-Chatbot/README.md

 - Make sure your python interpreter is correct by doing ```CTRL + SHIFT + P```, then "Python: Select Interpreter", and choosing "Python 3.11.4" or similar

 ### Every time:
-Launching the display is hella easy:
+Launching the display is easy:
 - Just run the ```app.py``` file in ```src``` Launching the display may be tricky:
 - The program is executed from the ```app.py``` file in folder ```src```